ymunemasa/data-tutorials/tutorials/hortonworks/hello-hdp-an-introduction-to-hadoop/hello-hdp-section-7.md

 *   The second method to create a RDD, is to reference a dataset.
 This dataset can come from any storage source supported by Hadoop such as HDFS, Cassandra, HBase etc.
 *   The third method to create a RDD is from transforming an existing RDD to create a new RDD.
 We will be using the later two methods in our tutorial.

+**4.3.1 View List of Tables in Hive Warehouse**

-#### 1. Use a simple show command to see the list of tables in Hive warehouse.
+Use a simple show command to see the list of tables in Hive warehouse.

 ~~~
 hiveContext.sql("show tables").collect.foreach(println)